aisingapore/Novella/README.md

 ## Using the library

-1. Prepare `users.csv`, `items.csv`, and `interactions.csv` files (alternatively, you can just make use of the sample files under `samples/` and skip this section).
+1. Prepare `users.csv`, `items.csv`, and `interactions.csv` files (for trial purposes, you can also make use of the sample files provided under `samples/` and skip this part).
 These CSV files require these formats:

     `users.csv`